Ontario, Canada • Complete 2025 Guide

 Understanding Ontario's Legal Requirements

-Ontario has specific requirements that differ from other provinces, so even experienced sellers should review these key points:
+Because Ontario has specific requirements different from other provinces, experienced sellers should review these key points.

 The UVIP Requirement

-Unlike other provinces, Ontario law requires sellers to provide a Used Vehicle Information Package (UVIP) to buyers.
-This document costs around $20 and includes the vehicle's registration history, lien information, and previous ownership details.
+Unlike that of other provinces, Ontario law requires sellers to give to buyers an Used Vehicle Information Package (UVIP).
+With the vehicle's registration history, lien information, and previous ownership details included, this document costs around $20.

-You can purchase it online at ServiceOntario or at any ServiceOntario location using your vehicle's VIN or license plate number.
+You can purchase it online through ServiceOntario or at each ServiceOntario location if you use your vehicle's VIN or license plate number.

 Safety Certificate Mandate

-Most vehicle sales in Ontario require a valid Safety Standards Certificate from a licensed inspection station.
-This certificate proves your vehicle meets minimum safety standards and is valid for 36 days from the inspection date.
+In Ontario, a valid Safety Standards Certificate is a requirement to sell most vehicles via a licensed inspection station.
+This certificate proves your vehicle meets minimum safety standards and it is valid for 36 days after the inspection.

 Ownership Transfer Process